Emergency - Tel: 999

 Police non emergency - Tel: 101

-Mersea Fire Brigade began in a shed on the corner of Melrose Road - it was manned by 12 part time volunteers.
-The first Fire Engine was a hand cart and firemen were summoned by one of them cycling round the island blowing a bugle.
-In 1935 they fund-raised and purchased their first proper Fire Engine - a Dennis - and new Headquarters were built in Melrose Road (now the Scout HQ).
+West Mersea Fire Brigade began in a shed on the corner of Melrose Road - it was crewed by 12 part time volunteers.
+The first fire engine was a hand cart and firefighters were summoned by one of them cycling round the island blowing a bugle.
+In 1935 they fundraised and purchased their first proper fire engine - a Dennis - and new Headquarters were built in Melrose Road (now the Scout HQ).
 In 1973 the Fire Station moved to Barfield Road, when the 999 system and personal pagers came into use.

 RNLI - The Mersea Lifeboat is manned by local volunteers.